-The PMC BiSerial-III-HW1 is designed for transferring data from one point to another with a simple serial protocol.
+PMC-BiSerial-VI-HW1 is designed for transferring data from one point to another with a serial protocol.
+With 32 ports operating in parallel a lot of external devices can be connected independently.

-The PMC BiSerial-III-HW1 features a Xilinx FPGA.
-The FPGA contains all of the registers and protocol controlling elements of the BiSerial II design.
+PMC-BiSerial-VI-HW1 features a Xilinx FPGA.
+The FPGA contains all of the registers and protocol controlling elements of the BiSerial VI design.
 Only the transceivers, and switches are external to the Xilinx device.

-The PMC BiSerial-III is a part of the PMC Module family of modular I/O products.
+PMC-BiSerial-VI is a part of the PMC Module family of modular I/O products.
 It meets the PMC and CMC draft Standards.
-In standard configuration, the PMC BiSerial-II is a Type 1 mechanical with low profile components on the back of the board and one slot wide, with 10 mm inter-board height.
+In standard configuration, the PMC-BiSerial-VI is a Type 1 mechanical with low-profile components on the back of the board and one slot wide, with 10 mm inter-board height.
 Contact Dynamic Engineering for a copy of this specification.
 It is assumed that the reader is at least casually familiar with this document and logic design.